-Activities for the Karowe UGP in the upcoming quarters of 2022 are expected to include the following:
+Activities for the Karowe UGP in the fourth quarter of 2022 are expected to include the following:

-- Commencement of main sinking for the production shaft. - Awarding of bulk air cooler tender and continued procurement of underground equipment. - Continuation of detailed design and engineering of the underground mine infrastructure and layout. - Commissioning of the 29 km 132kV bulk power supply powerline by the end of the year.
+- Sinking within both the ventilation and production shafts. - Procurement of underground equipment, including awarding the bulk air cooler tender. - Continuation of detailed design and engineering of the underground mine infrastructure and layout. - Commissioning the 29 km, 132kV bulk power supply powerline.